 Ingredients You'll Need

-Here's the short and sweet list of what goes into this magic green sauce:
+Here's the short and sweet list of what goes into this avocado crema recipe:

 - 1 ripe avocado - Soft but not brown.
 If it feels like a tennis ball, it's not ready.

-- 1 lime, juiced (about 2 tablespoons) - Fresh is non-negotiable.
-Bottled lime juice won't cut it.
+- 1 lime, juiced (about 2 tablespoons) - Fresh lime juice is non-negotiable.
+Bottled lime juice won't give the same flavor.

 - 1 garlic clove - You can smash it first to make blending easier.